TaniaZeidan/NutriTrackAI/README.md

 streamlit run src/app.py
 ```

+> **Python 3.12 tip:** The `requirements.txt` pins `faiss-cpu==1.7.4.post2` for Python 3.12+.
+If you are on Windows and pip reports
+> `No matching distribution` you can install from [conda-forge](https://conda-forge.org/) or run the project inside WSL where
+> prebuilt wheels are available.
+NutriTrackAI will gracefully fall back to the bundled similarity search if FAISS is truly
+> unavailable.

 ### Editable install (`pip install -e .`)

 If you prefer an editable install so local changes are immediately reflected, create a virtual environment and install the